 "The duty of a good educator is to love with more intensity his weakest, more disadvantaged students."
 Pope Francis.

-The Global Catholic Education website informs and connects Catholic educators globally.
+The Global Catholic Education website informs and connects Catholic educators and those interested in integral human development globally.
 It provides them with data, analysis, opportunities to learn, and other resources to help them fulfill their mission with a particular focus on the preferential option for the poor.

 We connect Catholic education to the world, and the world to Catholic education.
-We bring global knowledge to Catholic schools and universities by sharing evidence-based good practices emerging from international experience.
-And we bring to the attention of the global education community the work of Catholic schools and universities, including their approaches to educate the whole person towards fraternal humanism.
+We bring global knowledge on education and integral human development to Catholic schools, universities, and other organizations by sharing evidence-based good practices emerging from international experience.
+And we bring to the attention of the international community the work of Catholic schools, universities, and other organizations promoting integral human development, including their approaches to educate the whole person towards fraternal humanism.